FearingNothing/Data_projects_TripleTen/Sprint 2 Project/CODE-SAMPLE.md

 Project 2 SQL sample code.

-This preoject was performed on TripleTen's integrated dashboard, so no finished project is available, however I have provide my code for the project to showcase my skills.
+This project was performed on TripleTen's integrated dashboard, so no finished project is available, however I have provideD my code for several steps of the project to showcase my skills.

 Print the company_name field.
 Find the number of taxi rides for each taxi company for November 15-16, 2017, name the resulting field trips_amount and print it, too.
 Sort the results by the trips_amount field in descending order.